From Australia to Europe, climate protesters hit the streets ahead of UN summit

 Climate change "is worse than homework," one sign proclaimed.

-Experts say Africa is the most vulnerable continent to climate change and the least equipped to deal with it.
+Africa is the most vulnerable continent to climate change and the least equipped to deal with it, experts have said.
 Governments have pleaded for more support from the international community.

-Further rallies were planned later Friday in the United States, where organizers say more than 800 events are expected.
+More rallies were planned later Friday in the United States, where organizers say more than 800 events were expected.

 ------